Key takeaways:

 Aim to eat a balance of carbohydrates, fats, and protein.
 Choose high-fiber carbs like fruits and whole grains to cut calories without sacrificing health.
 Try to reduce or limit foods high in saturated fats, refined carbohydrates, or sugar.

-Hydration is critical for overall health.
+Hydration is important for overall health.
 Research suggests that drinking more water may also be helpful for weight loss.
 Staying hydrated keeps your body working optimally.
 It may also help you burn more calories.

 Your hydration needs depend on your age, weight, and current health.
-You’re well-hydrated if your urine is clear, pale, or straw-colored.
+You’re well hydrated if your urine is clear, pale, or straw-colored.

 Sleep plays a crucial role in weight loss, too.
 Not getting enough sleep or having poor quality sleep has been linked to overeating and an increased risk of weight gain.
 Aim for 7 to 9 hours of restful sleep per night.